one-among-us/data/people/noname/page.en.md

 This page is dedicated to the unidentifiable victims who lost their lives due to systemic violence towards trans people.
 Sometimes, we cannot even get a confirmation on if these people are trans.

-### 2022 March 9th, Wu Han Tianjie - Feminine-presenting person stripped and murdered in bathroom.
+### 2022 March 9th, Wu Han Tianjie - Feminine-presenting person stripped and murdered in men's bathroom.

 At 2022 March 9th 15:45, a feminine-presenting person was stripped and murdered in bathroom.
 The assailant and the victim's verbal conflict quickly escalated to physical conflict.